 Mr. Wong’s remarks discussed the internal and external causes of insecurity in the countries within the Eastern Nile Basin, examples of what the U.S. Government is doing to address such insecurity, and broad lessons learned or recommendations.
 Mr. Wong began by listing poverty, a history of conflict, ethic division, rebel groups, and weak democratic institutions susceptible to coups as key internal drivers of insecurity.
 He then described potential external factors including terrorist groups, territorial disputes, and competition for natural resources like water.
 He also offered cross-border humanitarian challenges, including famine, disease, and drought, as a third category of challenges within the Eastern Nile Basin region.
 Mr. Wong then provided examples of U.S. Government efforts to bolster peacebuilding and address water governance issues in the region, including the United States’ Global Water Strategy, which seeks to increase access to safe drinking water and sanitation services, protect fresh water resources, promote cooperation on shared waters, and strengthen water governance and financing.
 He explained how this strategy is being implemented, including through USAID’s Water for the World Priority Country Plans, which include cooperation between USAID and the United States Geological Survey on water exploration and hydrogeological studies, between USAID and the United States Forest Service on rangeland management, and through the U.S. Department of State on water resource mapping and training.
 Mr. Wong also noted that the U.S. Government is sponsoring scientific research on key water issues, before concluding with several lessons learned.
 First, he stressed that African governments have agency and that analysis of long-term leadership scenarios is needed.
 Second, he noted that the effects of insecurity can be a “vicious cycle.”
-Mr. Wong closed by posing questions to the audience as to what tools or interventions might be most useful in combatting cycles of insecurity, citing options such as international sanctions, action by African Regional Economic Communities (REC’s) or other economic commissions, U.S. military engagement through the United States Africa Command (AFRICOM) or United States Central Command, various U.S. Government regional strategies, and fora created by external (non-African) countries.
+Mr. Wong closed by posing questions to the audience as to what tools or interventions might be most useful in combatting cycles of insecurity, citing options such as international sanctions, action by African Regional Economic Communities (REC’s) or other economic commissions, U.S. military engagement through the United States Africa Command (AFRICOM) or United States Central Command, various U.S. Government regional strategies, and external (non-African) countries.

 This event was livetweeted and webcast.
 Follow the Africa Program Twitter account @AfricaUpClose and catch up on the conversation using the hashtag #Nile.